m443556/OXCEGameBot/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License
-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause license - see the [LICENSE](LICENSE) file for details.